Alexander Sladkov

 Alexander Valeryevich Sladkov (Александр Валерьевич Сладков; born April 1, 1966) is a Russian military correspondent and a special correspondent for the Izvestia program.
-Sladkov often appeared on Russian state media, disseminating Russian war propaganda.
+Sladkov has often appeared on Russian state media, disseminating Russian war propaganda.

 Biography

 Sladkov graduated from Kurgan Higher Military-Political Aviation School in 1987.
 In 1992, he retired from the Armed Forces of the Russian Federation with the rank of Senior lieutenant (First lieutenant).
 From 1992 to 1993, he worked as a correspondent for the regional newspaper Vremya in the town of Shchyolkovo in the Moscow Region and for the program Voice of Russia on Radio Rossii.

 He studied journalism at the Faculty of Humanities University, graduating with an externship.
 Since 1993, Sladkov has worked on the television channel Rossiya as a correspondent for the program Izvestiya.
 From April 2002 to September 2015 he was the author, manager, and presenter of the Military Program, and from September 2003 to January 2004 he was the presenter of the TV entertainment program Steep Route.
 Sladkov broadcast news from Grozny during the battles of the Russian forces against the Chechen Republic of Ichkeria in January 1995, March and August 1996, and January 2000.
 On August 9, 2008, he received a leg wound while covering the Russo-Georgian war.

 He covered the Transnistria conflict, the Tajikistani Civil War, the Chechen-Russian conflict, the Russo-Georgian war, and the Russo-Ukrainian war.
 Since 2014, he has been a member of the Public Council under the Russian Ministry of Defense.